PLANNING EDUCATION

 FOCUS

-2019 - 2020 Plans
+2024 - 2026 Plans

 Finally, in the spirit of disseminating what is going on in terms of pedagogical research and sharing resources – please do let us know of future events, activities or publications in respect to planning education that we can share amongst our blossoming community of practice.
-We will work with the AESOP executive to see how we can find a suitable means to make this martial available via the website/social media.
-We do hope also you post your news via the AESOP news pages (if your institution is an AESOP member you can register and submit news about events via the AESOP website).
+We will work with the AESOP executive to see how we can find suitable means to make this material available via the website/social media.
+We do hope you post your news via the AESOP news pages (if your institution is an AESOP member you can register and submit news about events via the AESOP website).

 Kind regards and looking forward to working with all of you,

-Andrea and Artur
+Andrea and Juliana